Best Clay vs Instantly Alternatives to Apollo.io for AI SDR Outbound 2026

 Q: Can Clay and Instantly fully replace Apollo.io for outbound sales?

 A: Clay + Instantly replaces Apollo's data and sequencing layers but requires manual CSV handoffs between tools.
-Total cost starts at $232/month versus Apollo's $99/month all-in.
+Total cost starts at $232/month versus Apollo Professional at $99/seat/month.
 You gain enrichment depth and deliverability specialization but lose single-platform convenience.

 Q: Which is cheaper for a small agency: Apollo.io or Clay + Instantly?